QuantEcon/lecture-python-intro/lectures/eigen_II.md

   name: python3
 ---

-# Eigenvalues and Eigenvectors of Nonnegative matrices
+# Theorems of Nonnegative Matrices and Eigenvalues

 ```{index} single: Eigenvalues and Eigenvectors
 ```